Cotton mill: United Kingdom

 Production peaked in 1912.
-The war of 1914–1918 put the Lancashire industry into reverse.
+The First World War of 1914–1918 put the Lancashire industry into reverse.
 The British government, starved of raw cotton, established mills in south Asia exporting the spinning technology – which was copied, and became a low-labour cost competitor.
 In Germany, Flanders and Brazil, mills were built to the designs of the Oldham architects.
 The only new mills were very large to benefit from the economies of scale.
 Older mills were re-equipped with rings, and machines were powered by individual electric motors.

 Mills of this period were large, their decoration was lavish reflecting Edwardian taste and prosperity.
 Most mills were built for mules.
 Kent Mill Chadderton (1908) was a five-storey, 11 bay mill, 84.6m x 43.9m.
 It had 90,000 spindles.
 Ring frames were smaller and heavier than mules so the mills were narrower with fewer storeys.
 Pear Mill Bredbury (1912) was planned to be a 210,000 spindle double mill.
 Only the first mill was completed, it had 137,000 spindles.
 They had more stair columns than earlier mills, it had dust flues often built into the rope race.
 There were two or three windows per bay.
 Decoration was often in terracotta and the mill name displayed in white brick on the stair tower or chimney.
 Stott and Sons employed Byzantine styling in Broadstone Mill, Reddish.